| Academic Paper Support Book: Start here 【Web edition】

 Articles to be submitted for an academic journal must follow the instructions of the publisher.

 You can organize bibliographic information, either downloaded from databases or added manually and create a reference list automatically with reference management tools.

 Please make use of the reference management tool "RefWorks", available for free on the Web for the University of Tokyo students, faculty and staff.

 Please carefully read the page below before use.

 Also, there is a free reference management tool, "Mendeley".

 Main differences between RefWorks, EndNote basic, Mendeley, EndNote *On-campus Only

 There are seminars on how to use reference management tools.
 We take requests for conducting seminars during classes and custom-made seminars for free.

-- Training: Schedules of classes on how to search for reference materials and to use reference management tools, etc.
+- Course Schedule: Schedules of classes on how to search for reference materials and to use reference management tools, etc.

 - 出張講習会(in Japanese): How to apply for custom-made seminars by groups and individuals, and seminar requests during classes, etc.